 West Palm Beach Creditor Representation Attorney

 While bankruptcy laws are mainly meant to protect the debtor, creditors also retain rights under bankruptcy law in these situations.
 However, if you delay in asserting your rights quickly as a creditor, there is a chance that you can lose them in a bankruptcy case.
-The West Palm Beach creditor representation attorneys at Markarian Frank & Hayes have a proven track record of success representing creditors in bankruptcy proceedings, and we promise to zealously advocate for your rights.
+The West Palm Beach creditor representation attorneys at Markarian & Hayes have a proven track record of success representing creditors in bankruptcy proceedings, and we promise to zealously advocate for your rights.

 Creditors’ Rights in Bankruptcy